Marian Rejewski

-Five weeks before the German invasion of Poland in 1939, Rejewski and colleagues presented their achievements to French and British intelligence representatives summoned to Warsaw.
-Shortly after the outbreak of war, the Polish cryptologists were evacuated to France, where they continued breaking Enigma-enciphered messages.
-They and their support staff were again compelled to evacuate after the fall of France in June 1940, and they resumed work undercover a few months later in Vichy France.
-After the French "Free Zone" was occupied by Germany in November 1942, Rejewski and Zygalski fled via Spain, Portugal, and Gibraltar to Britain.
+Soon after the outbreak of war, the Polish cryptologists were evacuated to France, where they continued breaking Enigma ciphers.
+After the fall of France in June 1940, they and their support staff were evacuated to Algeria in North Africa; a few months later, they resumed work clandestinely in southern Vichy France.
+After the Vichy "Free Zone" was occupied by Nazi Germany in November 1942, Rejewski and Zygalski escaped via Spain (and Spanish imprisonment), Portugal, and Gibraltar to Britain.
 There they enlisted in the Polish Armed Forces and were put to work solving low-grade German ciphers.

-After the war, Rejewski reunited with his family in Poland and worked as an accountant.
-For two decades, he remained silent about his prewar and wartime cryptologic work to avoid adverse attention from the country's Soviet-dominated government; he broke his silence in 1967 when he provided to the Polish Military Historical Institute his memoirs of his work in the Cipher Bureau.
-He died at age 74 of a heart attack and was interred with military honors at Warsaw's Powązki Military Cemetery.
+After the war, Rejewski returned to Poland and his family.
+For two decades he remained silent about his prewar and wartime work so as to avoid the attention of Poland's Soviet-dominated government.
+In 1967 he broke his silence, providing Poland's Military Historical Institute his memoirs of work at the Cipher Bureau.